Mobile Native Advertising

 Defined: “native advertising is a mobile advertising method in which the advertiser attempts to gain attention by providing content in the context of the user’s experience.
 Native ad formats match both the form and function of the user experience in which it is placed.”
 This effort is intended to make this ad format both viable and valuable to brand marketers.

-This particular program is on hiatus in 2018.
-The MMA issued some very worthwhile guidance over the past 2+ years and until further developments happen in this area, we will suspend this program until a new and compelling strategic direction emerges
+This particular program is on hiatus until further notice.
+The MMA issued some very worthwhile guidance over the past several years and until further developments happen in this area, we will suspend this program until a new and compelling strategic direction emerges.

 The MMA devoted two years in establishing fundamental guidance for this important and effective method of mobile advertising.
 With guidance issued on formats, effectiveness and best practices, we pulled this altogether in the Guidance Report for Mobile Advertising, issued in late 2015.
 In 2016 the group focused on “mobile native video” and this resulted in a Guidance Report on Mobile Native Video that was issued in January 2017.

 Being Smart About Mobile Native Video – The New 2017 Guidance Report